When and Why to Get a Flu Shot

 Yes, the flu shot is covered fully by your health plan.
 You can visit your Primary Care Doctor or a freestanding center to receive your vaccine.
 Check with your insurance carrier for a list of such centers.

-In order to do everything in your power to protect yourself and others from the spread of either virus, it’s essential to get a flu shot timely.
-While we don’t currently have a vaccination available to fight against COVID-19, receiving the flu shot can help rule out the flu and lead to quicker, more accurate COVID-19 diagnoses this fall.
-If you have questions about the content of this blog, feel free to contact me at email@example.com.
-Please also leverage our COVID-19 Business Resources for relevant updates and educational materials regarding the pandemic.
+In order to do everything in your power to protect yourself and others from the spread of the influenza virus, it’s essential to get a flu shot timely.
+If you have questions about the content of this blog, feel free to contact me at firstname.lastname@example.org.
+Please also visit our COVID-19 Business Resources for relevant updates and educational materials regarding COVID-19.